 The Agile software development methodology enables rapid and flexible response to change.
 Agile often involves concurrent development and requires that the application code base (trunk) always exists in a buildable state.
 To facilitate agile development, users make code changes in code branches.
 With

-CA Endevor, code branches are implemented using
+Endevor, code branches are implemented using

 sandbox Subsystems (sandboxes).
 Each sandbox serves as a branch, that is, a separate development work area that maps to the trunk.
 This development method is referred to as the

-CA Endevorsandbox development method for concurrent development.
+Endevorsandbox development method for concurrent development.

 After the user creates a sandbox for a project, they copy the Elements that require changes into that sandbox.
 When the Elements get generated, the generate processor automatically uses (concatenates) the unchanged current source code from the trunk.
 The generate processor creates an executable form of the Element, together with any associated outputs (such as listings).
 This process keeps the application trunk stable.